Suplex: High-angle belly-to-back suplex

 Also known as a backdrop driver/suplex, the attacking wrestler stands behind their opponent and puts their head under the arm of the opponent.
 They then lift the opponent up using both of their arms wrapped around the torso of the opponent.
 The attacker finally falls backwards to drive the opponent to the mat on their neck and shoulders.
 Used by "Dr. Death" Steve Williams and Takeshi Morishima.
+Easily confused with a Saito suplex, which engages an opponent side-on rather than from behind.

 Leg hook belly-to-back suplex

-Sometimes referred to as a leg lift back suplex or leg lift backdrop, it is applied just as a back suplex would be, except that the wrestler wraps only the near arm or no arm around the torso of their opponent.
+Sometimes referred to as a leg lift back suplex, a leg lift backdrop, or an inverted fisherman suplex, it is applied just as a back suplex would be, except that the wrestler wraps only the near arm or no arm around the torso of their opponent.
 With the free arm(s), the wrestler then hoists their opponent's knees or thighs and throws them backwards in that manner.
 William Regal uses a bridging version called the Regal-plex while Baron Corbin and Kevin Owens uses a spinning version called the Deep Six (Corbin) and the Sidewinder Suplex (Owens).
 Former indie wrestler Human Tornado uses a flipping version called the DND - Dat Ninja Dead.

 A wrist-clutch variation exists used by Jushin Thunder Liger as the Liger-Plex.

 Another version of this move sees the attacking wrestler, while standing a facing opponent, hooks a near arm under the opponent's near armpit and around their neck with inside of the hand.
 Then the wrestling uses their far hand to grab the opponent's near leg and lifts if off of the ground.
 The wrestling then falls backwards throwing the opponent onto their head, neck, and upper back.
 This move best is used by both Drew Gulak calling it the Southern Lights Suplex (sometimes while holding the opponent into a bridge to attempt to score a pinfall) and Joker as the JokerPlex respectively.